 - “Reinsurance Security Rules Need Scrutiny,” Business Insurance, 2003.

 Professional and Community Involvement

-Mr. Attisani is a member of the Massachusetts and American Bar Associations.
-He served as a special prosecutor in the Suffolk County (City of Boston) District Attorney’s Office, where he tried nineteen cases to verdict.
+Mr. Attisani served as a special prosecutor in the Suffolk County (City of Boston) District Attorney’s Office, where he tried 19 cases to verdict.
+He is a member of the New York, Massachusetts, Colorado and American Bar Associations.